 The Company also defers costs, including finders' fees, which are directly related to license agreements for which revenue has been deferred.
-Deferred costs are charged to expense proportionally and over the same period that related deferred revenue is recognized as revenue.
+Deferred costs reduce revenue proportionally and over the same period that related deferred revenue is recognized.
 Deferred costs are net against deferred revenues in the Company's balance sheet.